SharonaBadloe/data_clustering_chatbot/README.md

 - Cluster 8:  Refund request
 - Cluster 9:  Order problems
 - Cluster 10: Internet connection

+The first 6 clusters are hugely common employee replies.
+Some of these replies are simply to put the customer at rest.
+However, responses like the one in clusters 1, 3 and 5 could be very helpful to start with.
+If obtaining contact information or case details in the right format can be automated, that could save the employees a lot of time.
+Clusters 7 to 10 are customer questions, and they are not so much homogenous sentences as the first 6 clusters.
+Most instances in these clusters are different questions about the same topic.
+These topics are however very common in the dataset, and can be used for further investigation.

 # Conclusion
 For both models, it was considerably harder to spot patterns in the customer replies than it was for the employee replies.
 This makes sense when looking at the data/ You an easily see that the employee replies are very well structured and a lot more predictable, formal and gramatically correct.
 The customer questions have a wider range of vocabulary.
 They also use more slang, emoticons and interpunction to express how they are feeling.
 These variations in language can be very confusing for a language model.
 The Kmeans algorithm performed well but as expected, the performance was highly reliant upon the amount of clusters, the way the data was preprocessed, and the vector representation.